A corridor for wildlife on Chicago's North Shore

 Site plan is by Living Habitats, a Chicago-based landscape design firm.

-This 17-acre site is located on the northwest side of the North Shore Channel.
+The Ladd Arboretum is a 17-acre strip of land between the North Shore Channel and McCormick Boulevard.
 When the arboretum was dedicated in 1960, the section from Bridge Street north was intended to have a more "rustic" look; that is where we are focusing our work.
-From the Ecology Center, walk northeast to see native plantings and the Grady Bird Sanctuary.
-You can find plant lists here.
+From the Ecology Center, walk northeast to see work in progress along the channel banks.
+Plant lists are here.

 This 13.5-acre park on the east bank of the channel between Main Street and Dempster is named for suffrage activist Elizabeth Boynton Harbert (1843-1925).
 The northern end of the park is dominated by towering cottonwood trees.
 On the southern end is a patch of trees with dense undergrowth that's especially good for bird watching.
 We are enhancing habitat in both areas.

-A garden at the corner of Ridge Avenue and Leonard Place demonstrates principles of bird-friendly gardening.
-Layered landscaping includes large trees, understory trees and shrubs, and wildflowers, grasses, and sedges native to northern Illinois.
+This garden at the corner of Ridge Avenue and Leonard Place demonstrates principles of bird-friendly gardening.
+Layered landscaping includes trees and shrubs and wildflowers, grasses, and sedges native to northern Illinois.
 A list of the 60+ plants is available here.
-Parking and bike racks are available behind the Civic Center.
+A Divvy Bike station is next to the garden, and parking and bike racks are behind the Civic Center.

 Across the North Shore Channel from the Ladd Arboretum is a park named for eminent Evanstonian William H. Twiggs (1865-1960).
 From the intersection of Simpson and Brown, walk past the community garden to reach an overlook deck.
 Native plantings are on the surrounding slopes.
 During warmer months, you may spot a great blue heron.